ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 in ABNF as `%x2318`.

 The terminology of {{-json}} applies except where clarified below.
-The terms "primitive" and "structured" are used to group the types as in {{Section 1 of -json}}.
+The terms "Primitive" and "Structured" are used to group the types as in {{Section 1 of -json}}.
 Definitions for "Object", "Array", "Number", and "String" remain unchanged.